pbloem/gestalt.ink/vae.md

 We have two problems with the random neural networks we have defined so far:

 1. They are only well defined for problems with example input/output pairs (like a classification task).
 With the type of problem we have here, we only have examples of the sort of thing we want the network to output.
 There are no corresponding inputs.
 2. The output distributions we have so far are too simple.
+For instance, a normal distribution